Seokyoung-Hwang-AI/Bank-Churn-Prediction-Ensemble/README.md

 *The final ensemble model identified **19.37%** of the test population as high-risk churners, providing a realistic and actionable insight for the bank's retention team.*

 ---

-## 🔒 Data Attribution & Privacy
-* **Primary Source:** The core dataset was provided for an internal academic competition at **Korea National Open University (KNOU)** via a private Kaggle platform.
-* **Data Composition:** Features include customer demographics (Age, Geography, Gender) and financial indicators (Balance, Tenure, NumOfProducts).
-* **Data Augmentation:** To improve the model's generalizability and handle potential class imbalance, the private institutional data was supplemented with the publicly available **"Churn Modelling"** dataset.
-* **Privacy Compliance:** In accordance with institutional data policies, **raw data files are not included** in this public repository.
-All shared analysis and notebooks utilize anonymized or synthetic samples.

----
+* **Note on Dataset**: The dataset used in this project is not included in this repository as it was provided for academic purposes (KNOU Coursework).
-**Acknowledgment:** Technical documentation, English terminology refactoring, and code optimization for this project were supported by **Google Gemini**.
+* **Acknowledgment:** Code optimization, English terminology refactoring, and Technical documentation for this project were supported by **Google Gemini**.